The Squire of Gothos: Plot

 Kirk's patience begins to wear thin, especially when Trelane dances with Yeoman Ross and changes her standard red uniform into an 18th-century ball gown.
 Kirk and Spock both notice that their host never strays far from a particular wall mirror; they surmise that the mirror is the source of his powers.
 To test this theory, Kirk provokes Trelane into a duel, and during the fight, he destroys the mirror and damages some strange machinery inside.
 The bridge crew then beams back to the Enterprise, but as the ship attempts to warp away, the planet Gothos keeps appearing in its path.
 Kirk finally orders the Enterprise into orbit and decides to beam down, alone.

 On the planet, Kirk finds Trelane seated on a courtroom bench, dressed in the white wig and robes reminiscent of an English circuit judge.
 Trelane reads charges of "treason", "conspiracy", and "fomenting insurrection", and then, silencing Kirk's protests, condemns Kirk to death by hanging.
 Kirk, however, points out that Trelane could find a more stimulating alternative.
 Trelane suggests that Kirk be prey for a royal hunt, and Kirk agrees in return for the release of his ship.
 The hunt begins, and Kirk is eventually cornered at the castle entrance, but remains defiant – he slaps Trelane – tells him he has a lot to learn about life and breaks Trelane's sword.
-Suddenly two energy beings appear and call out to Trelane, ordering him to "come along", and lecturing him for his misbehavior.
+Suddenly two energy beings appear and call out to Trelane, ordering him to "come along", and lecturing him, as parents, for his misbehavior.
 He then disappears, and the two beings follow after apologizing to Kirk, who returns to the ship.